 Typical breakfast meals consist of pancakes, French toast, cereal, or scrambled eggs.
 We always offer cereal, fruit, mini bagels, and yogurt at our cereal bar.

 A typical lunch may be tacos, hot dog cookout, deli sandwiches, pizza, grilled cheese and tomato soup, or chicken patties.

 Popular dinners at camp are chicken teriyaki, ravioli, beef stew, and roast beef or turkey dinner on Friday’s “Dress Up Dinner!”

-At registration, there will be forms to fill out for early dismissal or if your child needs to leave.
+At Sunday check in, there will be forms to fill out for early dismissal or if your child needs to leave.
 These forms will make their way to the camp director.
 When it is time to pick up your camper, proceed to the Red Shepard cabin and sign out your child on the clipboard next to the door.
 A staff member will get your child and bring them to you.
 Please sign your camper back in when you drop him or her off.

 Glad you asked!
 Cell phones, iPods, and any electronic device are not only not necessary but also NOT ALLOWED at camp.
 We want to ensure your camper has the best time possible and is safe!
 For that reason, leave them all home!
 If a camper brings these items, they will be confiscated and stored with the director for safe keeping.
 Camp moments and friendships are enhanced by keeping our community unplugged.

 Possession of weapons, alcohol, drugs or tobacco products will mean immediate dismissal from camp.

 Do not bring fans or extension cords.
 Each cabin has limited electricity.
 Believe or not, it actually gets quite cool at night and the rest of the time, they are too busy to sit in front of a fan.